 The Council and Schools are committed to providing a working environment where individuals are treated with fairness, dignity and respect.
-This procedure allows employees to raise genuine workplace grievances and have them dealt with fairly, consistently, promptly, objectively and with a view of trying to achieve an agreed resolution.
+This policy allows employees to raise genuine workplace grievances and have them dealt with fairly, consistently, promptly, objectively and with a view of trying to achieve an agreed resolution.

 The formal process is expected to be used, when informal methods of resolving a problem have been tried and have failed.
 The procedure is designed to deal with individual grievances or disputes only.
 It is not intended that it should be applied to collective disputes involving Trade Unions.
-The timescales are advised below, but in exceptional circumstances the timescale maybe varied, but all parties need to be kept informed of the situation regarding changes in timescales.
+The timescales are advised below, but in exceptional circumstances the timescale may be varied.
+All parties need to be kept informed of the situation regarding changes in timescales.

 There is a need for guidance to Governing Bodies and Headteachers on a range of issues.
-One of these is a grievance procedure for all staff in Schools.
-This procedure is offered to Governing Bodies and Headteachers as an example of good practice for adoption across the borough.
-Uniform use of the procedure will ensure fair and equitable treatment for all staff.
-The procedure has been agreed with the Local Representatives of the Teachers' and Non-Teachers' Trade Unions.
-Adoption and operation of this procedure should ensure that the Governing Body and the Headteacher operate in accordance with the following provisions:
+One of these is a grievance policy for all staff in Schools.
+This policy is offered to Governing Bodies and Headteachers as an example of good practice for adoption across the borough.
+Uniform use of the policy will ensure fair and equitable treatment for all staff.
+The policy has been agreed with the Local Representatives of the Teachers and Support Staff Trade Unions.